elkazajo/streamlit_learn/README.md

 Using the provided data, the application predicts the closing price of Mastercard assets.
 This prediction is made through 'project_1_mastercard' model.

 ## How to Use
 1. Input the Day's Open, Intraday High, Intraday Low, and Volume.
+(Inputs can be taken from the provided Data Source)
 2. Press the "Predict" button.
 3. The application will display the predicted closing price of Mastercard assets.